gtoemen/Seminar_Replication_Study/README.md

   }
 )

-Download the zip-file to access the notebooks and data sets that were used to replicate the results.
+Download the `ReplicationStudyGijsToemen` zip-file to access the notebooks and data sets that were used to replicate the results.

 The following prerequisites are to be downloaded in order to run the notebooks: